Lake Ledinci

 Lake Ledinci (Лединачко језеро) is a small artificial lake on the mountain of Fruška Gora in Serbia, near the city of Novi Sad.

 The lake was created during the NATO bombing of Yugoslavia in 1999, when pumps in the abandoned trachyte quarry of Srebro were damaged and stopped pumping the water out of the quarry.
-The subterranean waters, so as the waters from two creeks, Lukin Svetac and Srebrni potok, began filling the quarry.
+The subterranean waters, such as the waters from two creeks, Lukin Svetac and Srebrni potok, began filling the quarry.

 Characteristics

 The lake covers an area of 4 ha and is surrounded by steep cliffs from most sides, with a slope on one side to allow swimmers to enter.
 It is bean-shaped, with a length of about 400 metres and a greatest width of about 100 m.
 The average depth is 15 m with a maximum depth of 50 m.
 The lake is at an elevation of 300 m.
-The water is characteristically green and clear, due to constant influx from feeding springs, and chilly even on hot summer days.
+The water is characteristically green and clear, due to the constant influx from feeding springs, and chilly even on hot summer days.

-Because the lake has no outflow, the water level continuously rose and represented a threat for the village of Stari Ledinci.
+Because the lake had no outflow, the water level rose continuously, which represented a threat to the village of Stari Ledinci.